History of the Romani people: Genetic evidence

-Further evidence for the South Asian origin of the Romanies came in the late 1990s.
+Further evidence for the South Asian origin of the Romanis came in the late 1990s.
 Researchers doing DNA analysis discovered that Romani populations carried large frequencies of particular Y chromosomes (inherited paternally) and mitochondrial DNA (mtDNA) (inherited maternally) that otherwise exist only in populations from South Asia.

 47.3% of Romani men carry Y chromosomes of haplogroup H-M82, which is rare outside South Asia.
 Mitochondrial haplogroup M, most common in Indian subjects and rare outside southern Asia, accounts for nearly 30% of Romani people.
 A more detailed study of Polish Roma shows this to be of the M5 lineage, which is specific to India.
 Moreover, a form of the inherited disorder congenital myasthenia is found in Romani subjects.
 Caused by the 1267delG mutation, it is otherwise known only in subjects of Indian ancestry.
-This is considered to be the best evidence of the Indian ancestry of the Romanies.
+This is considered to be the best evidence of the Indian ancestry of the Romanis.

-The Romanies have been described as "a conglomerate of genetically isolated founder populations".
+The Romanis have been described as "a conglomerate of genetically isolated founder populations".
 The number of common genetic disorders found among Romanies from all over Europe indicates "a common origin and founder effect".

 A study from 2001 by Gresham et al. suggests "a limited number of related founders, compatible with a small group of migrants splitting from a distinct caste or tribal group".
 The study also points out that "genetic drift and different levels and sources of admixture, appear to have played a role in the subsequent differentiation of populations".
 The same study found that "a single lineage ... found across Romani populations, accounts for almost one-third of Romani males".

 A 2004 study by Morar et al. concluded that the Romanies are descended from "a founder population of common origins that has subsequently split into multiple socially divergent and geographically dispersed Romani groups".
 The same study revealed that this population "was founded approximately 32–40 generations ago, with secondary and tertiary founder events occurring approximately 16–25 generations ago".

 There is genetic evidence of major mixing with Balkan peoples during the time of the Ottoman Empire.